Sri Jayadeva Institute of Cardiovascular Sciences and Research: Director

 The present director is Padma Shri Professor C. N. Manjunath, an academic and interventional cardiologist.
 Manjunath is reported to have been the innovator of a new method of balloon mitral valvuloplasty.
-His researches have been published in several articles and scientific papers published in peer reviewed national and international journals; PubMed, an online repository of medical data has listed 73 of his articles.
-He is known to have performed over 26,000 interventional procedures and is credited with the highest number of balloon mitral valvuloplasty using Accura balloon catheter in India.
-He is associated with Mallige Medical Centre, Bangalore as a consultant and is a member of the Indian Medical Association.
-He has also served as the president of the Indian College of Cardiology.
-The Government of Karnataka awarded him the Rajyotsava Prashasti in 1998 and he received the fourth highest Indian civilian honour of the Padma Shri in 2007.
-Rajiv Gandhi University of Health Sciences (RGUHS) honoured him in 2012 with the degree of Doctor of Science (Honoris causa).
+His research has been published in several articles and scientific papers in peer reviewed national and international journals; PubMed, an online repository of medical data has listed 73 of his articles.
+He is known to have performed over 26,000 interventional procedures and is credited with the highest number of balloon mitral valvuloplasty procedures using Accura balloon catheters in India.
+He is associated with Mallige Medical Centre, Bengaluru as a consultant and is a member of the Indian Medical Association.
+He has also served as the President of the Indian College of Cardiology.
+The Government of Karnataka awarded him the Rajyotsava Prashasti in 1998; he also received the fourth highest Indian civilian honor of Padma Shri in 2007.
+Rajiv Gandhi University of Health Sciences (RGUHS) honored him in 2012 with the degree of Doctor of Science (Honoris Causa).